WMEI (Puerto Rico): History

 On April 1, 2016, WMEI changed its branding to reflect the station's digital channel number.
 It was now known as WMEI 14.
 The station switched its affiliation to Retro Television Network and broadcast daily from 5 a.m. to 6 p.m.
 No programming changes were expected, and WMEI remained a Tuff TV affiliate.
 The station also affiliated with Gun TV upon that network's launch the same day.
 Gun TV broadcast from 12AM to 5AM daily.

 WMEI was most recently a dual affiliate of Tuff TV and The Family Channel, while WOST remained an affiliate of the Spanish version of The Local AccuWeather Channel.

 On October 18, 2016, WOST went off the air.
 Station engineers had determined that one of the station's power amplifiers had been damaged during a thunderstorm.
 The station was awaiting the delivery of parts to complete the repair to the power supply.
 It was expected that it might be another couple of weeks before the repairs were to be completed.

 The licensee requested Special Temporary Authority pursuant to FCC Rule 73.1635(a)(4), as the circumstances of the storm were beyond the control of the licensee and it was acting diligently to repair the station and restore operations but had to wait on vendors to deliver equipment.
 The licensee also requested a one-day waiver of the 30-day filing deadline to request silent authority.
 The 30th day for filing the silent STA request was miscalculated.
 The LMS form would not allow the proper date to be checked that the station went off the air.

 On November 11, 2016, licensed as a digital operation, WWKQ-LP changed its callsign to WWKQ-LD.

 On December 5, 2016, WQQZ-CD went off the air because of a malfunction with its Ktech receiver.
 It was repaired over the next few weeks.
 On December 8, 2016, WQQZ-CD returned to the air broadcasting the full Retro TV and Action Channel programming.

 In April 2017, WMEI announced that it would shut down on August 31 following the Federal Communications Commission (FCC)'s incentive auction.
 The station sold its spectrum for $9,696,619.
 Also, WOST would move their channel positions to channel 20, and WQQZ-CD to channel 16.

 On May 2, 2017, WOST resumed broadcasting operations with a reduced power of 2 kW.

 Due to the passage of Hurricane Irma across Puerto Rico, the license for WMEI was cancelled on September 12, 2017.
 The WMEI unit was moved to WOST and satellite stations.
-They have been affiliated with Azteca América since August 1, 2018.